sal55/langs/candm.md

 **39** M has 'swap' to exchange any two values: swap(A[i], A[i+1)

-**40** Perform an operation between two integer types, and the will be a wildering set of rules that will determine whether the operation is done as signed or unsigned, and what signedness the result will be:
+**40** Perform an operation between two integer types, and there will be a wildering set of rules that will determine whether the operation is done as signed or unsigned, and what signedness the result will be:
 ````
        u8  u16 u32 u64  i8  i16 i32 i64